 Much of my work is made using the technique of raku.
 It was originally a 16th century Japanese method of firing pottery, that has been adapted by modern potters.It is a very exciting method of firing creating a distinctive smoked body and crackle glaze often with metallic highlights

 The firing is full of joy and heartbreak; pieces often crack as the sudden temperature change is too much of a shock, the pots are very fragile.
 Sometimes a glaze doesn't come out as good as expectations, but sometimes it exceeds them!

 The gas fired kiln is made from an old dustbin, ceramic fibre and a roofer's torch.
-The work is taken out the kiln whilst glowing red hot at about 1000 degrees centigrade
+The work is taken from the kiln whilst glowing red hot at about 1000 degrees centigrade.

 Then, after waiting a few hours (this is the hard part - I am very impatient!) the pots are unearthed from the sawdust